carleenaortega/group_06-1/Milestone-1.md

 Who: The data set was extracted by Barry Becker from the 1994 Census database and is donated by Silicon Graphics
 What: The data set contains the predicted income of individuals from the census based on attributes including age, marital status, work class, education, sex, and race.
 When: The data is from a 1994 census.
-Why: The data set is found in the University of California Irvine Machine Learning Repository so it is primarily used for learning.
+Why: The data set is found in the UCI Machine Learning Repository so it is primarily used for learning.
 How: The census data was collected by humans.

 ## Task 2.2: Load your dataset (from a file or URL).